 Where the concern about a child's wellbeing suggests they are in need of protection, the information must be passed on with or without their consent for the purposes of their protection.
 Allegations of abuse must always be taken seriously.
-No member of Sthe clubf shall investigate allegations of abuse or decide whether or not a child has been abused without reporting the information to statutory authorities and taking advice in the first instance.
+No member of the Club shall investigate allegations of abuse or decide whether or not a child has been abused.
 False allegations are very rare.
 If a child says or indicates they are being abused or information is obtained which gives concern that a child is being abused, the information must be responded to on the same day in line with this procedure.